superkrzysio/aoc/README.md

 # aoc
-Drawing even more fun out of Advent of Code
+Drawing even more fun out of [Advent of Code](https://adventofcode.com) events!

+See the particular solutions.